Analysis of Shuffling Beyond Pure Local Differential Privacy: The Computation of Shuffle Indices

 where \(\Gamma(s,x)\) denotes the upper incomplete gamma function.
-We can see integrands are smooth and rapidly decaying.
-In particular, for each fixed $\beta>0$ and each pair $(x_1,x_1')$, the quantity $\sigma_{\mathrm{BG},\beta}^2(x_1,x_1')$ (and hence $\chi_{\mathrm{lo}}(x_1,x_1')$) can be evaluated efficiently by standard one-dimensional numerical quadrature (in the special cases $\beta=2$ (Gaussian mechanism) and $\beta=1$ (Laplace mechanism), the relevant integrals admit closed-form expressions).
+For fixed $\beta>0$, the quantity $\sigma_{\mathrm{BG},\beta}^2$ (and hence $\chi_{\mathrm{lo}}$) can be evaluated efficiently by standard one-dimensional numerical quadrature.
 As a consequence, searching over $(x_1,x_1')$ for the lower shuffle index is computationally inexpensive\footnote{In all our numerical experiments for generalized Gaussian mechanisms (including the cases $\beta=1$ and $\beta=2$), the pair $(x_1,x_1')=(0,1)$ consistently attains (or appears to attain) the infimum of the lower shuffle index $\chi_{\mathrm{lo}}(x_1,x_1')$.
 This is also intuitively plausible, since $(0,1)$ maximizes the separation between two inputs in the unit interval.
-However, a general theoretical proof that $(0,1)$ is the unique global minimizer of $\chi_{\mathrm{lo}}(x_1,x_1')$ for all admissible parameters $(\alpha,\beta)$ would require a delicate analysis beyond the scope of this work, and we therefore do not claim such a statement as a theorem.}.
+However, a general theoretical proof that $(0,1)$ is the unique global minimizer of $\chi_{\mathrm{lo}}$ for all admissible parameters would require a delicate analysis beyond the scope of this work, and we therefore do not claim such a statement as a theorem.}.